-This is because insulin sensitivity, the way the body responds to insulin, can change throughout the day.
-The fat content of meals can also change through the day, and the doctor may have taken that into consideration.
+The composition of meals can also change through the day, and the doctor may take that into consideration.

-- test their blood glucose level
+1. Test their blood glucose level.

 Along with these mealtime rapid-acting doses, people often take a long-acting insulin dose once or twice a day.

 Benefits and disadvantages

 The sliding scale method requires very few daily calculations.
-People with diabetes may feel more comfortable by following a pre-determined plan.
+People with diabetes may feel more comfortable following a pre-determined plan.
 However, these factors also make sliding scale treatment very inflexible.

-- People should not vary the amount that they exercise much from day to day.
+Exercise: People should not vary the amount that they exercise much from day to day.
 Changes in activity and stress also affect blood glucose levels in a way that the sliding scale cannot account for.